maxant/kafka-data-consistency/mf/README.md

 - after approving, the task isnt made to disappear in the contract UI
   - we dont subscribe to sse on the contracts page!
   - same after offering draft!
-- add displaying C to sales
+- add displaying C to sales and portal
 - add conditions to DscConsumer
+- add ability to remove sugar from recipe, rather than setting its config to 0
 - delete DSC where componentId is no longer in model, otherwise we'd have orphans hanging around
 - check async tracing now works - it does, but cases SQL isnt traced.
 BUT it is when creating a task. maybe it's related to flush time?
 UGLY
 - why is REST request traced twice? how come not connected?! => jaxrs contrib ignores existing spans and adds a parent based on headers